selwynpolit/d9book/book/queries.md

     $custom_query = $this->entityTypeManager->getStorage('node')
       ->getQuery();

     // Set the parameters.
-Could be multiple so use andConditionGroup.
-    if (!empty($dynamic_array)) {
+Could be multiple so use `andConditionGroup`. if (!empty($dynamic_array)) {
       foreach ($dynamic_array as $value_integer) {
         $and = $custom_query->andConditionGroup();